 The surgeon wrote in his general remarks that the master of the ship (Wiliam M Maw) and the officer of the 99th Regiment (Lieutenant Colonel Henry Despard), were absurdly afraid of the convicts and as the sentiment of fear is nearly allied to that of hatred, they sincerely hated them.

 The Ship’s Guards and Carers

-In 1842, Kinnear was one of 22 convict ships arriving in Van Diemen’s Land from British ports.
+In 1843, Gilmore was one of 18 convict ships arriving in Van Diemen’s Land from British ports.
 The troops were ultimately bound for New South Wales where the majority of 99th Regiment troops in Australia were then garrisoned.
-Guarding the convicts to Hobart are listed left: one officer, a colour sergeant, two corporals, and 26 privates.
-Within the month of landfall on Australian soil, they would sail on Kinnear to Port Jackson to join their regiment in NSW.
+Guarding the convicts to Hobart were officers Lieutenant Colonel Henry Despard and Ensign F W Wright, four sergeants, one drummer, two corporals and 35 privates.
+Within a month of landfall on Australian soil, they would sail on Gilmore to Port Jackson to join their regiment in NSW.

 The Ship’s Voyage

 12 Mar 1843 The crew, troops, surgeon and other passengers embarked at Deptford.

 Throughout the next month convicts from the hulks Thames, Warrior, Justicia and Fortitude were embarked at Deptford, Woolwich and Chatham.

 19 Aug Arrived Hobart, VDL.
 Passage: 127 days via Cape Verde Island.
 Disembarked convicts.

 20 Sep Departed Hobart, VDL.